jwt27/djgpp-cvs/README.md

 if someone uses it on its own, this wasn't an initial intention.<br/>
-Also if your djgpp-buildable project is well-written and uses some portable libraries like allegro, then most likely you already have the 64bit ports for modern platforms, rather than for DOS.
+Also if your djgpp-buildable project is well-written and uses some portable libraries like allegro, then most likely you already have the native 64bit ports for modern platforms, rather than for DOS.
 In that case you also don't need dj64.
+But maybe you are interested in a host-gdb debugging and aarch64 support?<br/>
 Summing it up, dj64 is a niche project that may not be useful outside of dosemu2.
 But I'd like to be wrong on that. :)

 ## license
 dj64 code is derived from djgpp libc sources, so most files are covered